Procedurally-Generated-Human/Traveling-salesman-genetic-algorithm/README.md

-# Gentic Algorithm Solution to the Traveling Salesman Problem
+# Genetic Algorithm Solution to the Traveling Salesman Problem

 This program uses a genetic algorithm to find approximate solutions to any given TSP.